 But surely, it's important to love ourselves too?
 If we can learn to love and accept who we are, we will be better placed to love others deeply, too.
 When we don't love ourselves, we can fall prey to negative emotions like envy and resentment.
 Now, that's not to say that if you don't love yourself, no one will love you, of course not!
 Often, it's our partner, family, and friends who see our best qualities clearer than we do, but relationships built on a foundation of self-love will likely be stronger than those built on a need for love from others.

 In Mo Gawdat's book Solve for Happy, he writes, 'studies show that only 4 percent of women in Western societies believe they are beautiful, and more than 60 percent believe they need to be thinner to deserve to be loved!'
 Changing how you see yourself and learning to love who you are can lead to a happier, more positive outlook on life and your relationships.

 Low self-esteem is like driving through life with your hand-break on.

 Once you start to be kinder to yourself, to love who you are, then you will be able to find it in yourself to give true love to others.
 If you give, you get back.
 The act of giving love can take on many different forms: kindness, empathy and compassion towards others and strangers.
-And when you start spread and multiply goodness beyond your own circle of life, that’s when you can really experience true, well-rounded love.
-Love is the glue of all things positive, it’s the essence of life: without love, life is not meaningful.
+And when you start to spread and multiply goodness beyond your own circle of life, that's when you can experience authentic, well-rounded love.
+Love is the glue of all things positive, and it's the essence of life: without love, life is not meaningful.